Tony Finau betting profile: Sony Open in Hawaii - PGA TOUR

 1 Min Read

+Tony Finau of the United States looks on while playing the third hole during the final round of the Grant Thornton Invitational 2025 at Tiburon Golf Club on December 14, 2025 in Naples, Florida.
+(Johnnie Izquierdo/Getty Images)

-Tony Finau has not competed in the Sony Open in Hawaii in the last five years.
+Tony Finau has not competed in this tournament in the last five years.
 He'll tee off at Waialae Country Club Jan.
-15-18 with his sights set on a strong performance in the 2026 Sony Open in Hawaii.
+15-18 with his sights set on making his mark in the 2026 Sony Open in Hawaii.

 At the Sony Open in Hawaii